-In December 2016, the Company entered into a consortium agreement with two Legacy Origin Series B preferred stock investors to collaborate on development of a process to commercialize bio-based, decarbonizing materials for application on an industrial scale at a competitive price.
-Under the consortium agreement, the Company received \$500,000.
-The agreement expires once performance of the research and development program has been completed.
+The Company has entered into consortium agreements with counterparties to collaborate on development of a process to commercialize bio-based, decarbonizing materials for application on an industrial scale at a competitive price.
+The agreements expire once performance of the research and development program has been completed.
+At the time the consortium agreements were entered into, several of the counterparties were related parties (Note 11).